oracle-livelabs/security/oracle-universal-authenticator/authenticate-using-oaa/authenticate-using-oaa.md

     Oracle123
     </copy>
     ```
-3. Click on the link below 'Email Challenge' to receive email OTP as the second factor :
+3. Click on the link below **Email Challenge** to receive email OTP as the second factor :

    ![Select email as MFA factor](images/mfa-email-factor-selection.png)